ZValer/Style_Logic/README.md

 > ````
 >
 ### Implementation 2
-For the second implementation,  I followed -- as can be seen "x.py" fyle.
+For the second implementation,  I followed -- as can be seen "x.pl" fyle.

 To run the program in the terminal follow the instructions below: